rackerlabs/rackspace-how-to/content/rackspace-intelligence/getting-started-with-rackspace-intelligence-for-the-cloud.md

 Depending on the [notification plans](/how-to/working-with-rackspace-intelligence-notification-plans) that you have defined, appropriate communications and actions might have already occurred in response to these alerts.
-Examining the list directly enables you to investigate infrastructure status in context whether or not you were automatically [notified](/how-to/working-with-notifications-in-rackspace-intelligence) about status changes.
+Examine the list directly to investigate infrastructure status in context whether or not you were automatically [notified](/how-to/working-with-notifications-in-rackspace-intelligence) about status changes.